How to Unfold Top Decays: Unbinned top quark decay unfolding

-Circumventing this limitation, we interpolate the gen-level distributions for $m_t$-values close to $172.5$~GeV, where three samples with a separation of 1~GeV are available and a linear dependence of the bin content on $m_t$ is a valid approximation.
-Now, we can compare the generative unfolding with 5 to 60 bins in terms of the statistical uncertainty.
-The results are displayed in the right panel of Fig.~\ref{fig:summary}, indicating an increase in the precision of the top mass due to the improved resolution.
+To circumvent this limitation, we interpolate the gen-level distributions for $m_t$-values close to $172.5\,\unit{GeV}$, where three samples with a separation of 1\,\unit{GeV} are available and a linear dependence of the bin content as a function of $m_t$ represents a valid approximation.
+Now, we can compare the resulting values of $m_t$ from the generative unfolding with 5 to 60 bins in terms of the statistical uncertainty.
+The results are displayed in the right panel of Fig.~\ref{fig:summary}, indicating an increase in the statistical precision in $m_t$ due to the improved resolution.